mypdns/matrix/README.md

 into it's `domain.list` or `wildcard.list`.

 # Submitting
+## Reporting tool
+You can also use our new [MyPDNS Reporter][mypdnsReport], which is one of three things, a Browser-based add-on, API and a CLI (Command LIne Interface), for which you can choose between as you prefer.

 ## File structure and Category explained

 This list is on hold in relation to https://mypdns.org/infrastructure/workboard/-/issues/14